skiptirengu/anitomy-js/README.md

 If you can't update your build tools, all versions from 1.x are compatible with C++ 11.

+### Changes from version 3.x

 Starting with version 3.0 the old callback style with a single argument is deprecated.
 You should switch to either use the Promise API or a node style callback (err, data).
+The minimum supported Node version is 6.

+### Changes from version 4.x

+4.x is a complete rewrite from scratch.
+Starting with version 4.0 _anitomy-js_ requires at least Node 8.
+The old callback style API was completely removed and now the _async_ methods exposes only the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) API.

 ## Usage